William Ellis (British missionary)

-William Ellis (29 August 1794 – 9 June 1872) was a British missionary and author.
+William Ellis (29 August 1794 – 9 June 1872) was a British missionary and writer.
 He travelled through the Society Islands, Hawaiian Islands, and Madagascar, and wrote several books describing his experiences.

 Early life

-He was born in Charles Street, Longacre, London of working-class parents on 29 August 1794.
+He was born in Charles Street, Long Acre, London of working-class parents on 29 August 1794.
 His father (from Norwich) and a short-lived older brother (25 May 1793 – 3 December 1793) were also named William.
 (If a child died young, parents often named another child by the same name, especially if they wanted to pass on a parent's or grandparent's name.)